 You can transfer money with N26 and the currency exchange fees are excellent.
 In fact, you do this directly in the N26 banking app using Wise.
 They work well together.
 Sign up fr N26 in Europe, the USA, and Brazil here.
 Unfortunately for UK customers, N26 is no longer available (thanks to Brexit)

 App In The Air – Planning & Organization

 What it does: Organizes your paper trail of flight details

-When travelling a lot, it's sometimes difficult to keep track of dates, flight numbers, and booking codes.
-If you book your flights through different airlines, booking portals, and flight aggregators, your inbox will fill up with email confirmations.
-Tripit lets you put all your trip details together into one app so you don’t need to read through individual emails.
+It can be difficult to keep track of dates, flight numbers, and booking codes when you travel a lot.
+Flight and hotel confirmations from different airlines, booking portals, and hotel sites can fill up your inbox.
+App In The Air lets you put all your trip details together into one app so you don’t need to read through individual emails.

-One of the biggest challenges facing digital nomads that service clients
+One of the biggest challenges facing location independent entrepreneurs and remote workers that service clients

 Toshl – Expense Tracking & Budget Calculator